 I like traditional Irish Corned Beef and Cabbage and it's easy enough to make, but for the money, I like my Corned Beef between 2 slices of rye and topped with a cabbage Coleslaw, Jewish deli-style.
 So just keep on reading to see my tasty recipes below for Deli Corned Beef and Homemade Pastrami.

-If you didn't notice, this week is the time of cheap hunks of Corned Beef -- starting at $1.99 per pound!
+If you didn't notice, this week is the time for cheap hunks of Corned Beef -- starting at $1.69 per pound!
 I usually clear out my freezer for this St. Patrick's Day beef celebration and stock up on a few Corned Beef briskets.
 They freeze well and I like to smoke them during my patio summer cookouts.

 Our most famous deli in Los Angeles is Canter's Deli on Fairfax Boulevard.
 They are especially known for Pastrami and Corned Beef Sandwiches.